bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

-Client-side check if the entity's class name contains "door".
+Client-side check if the entity's class name contains the substring `"door"` (case-sensitive).

 **Parameters**